Introduction

 plugins = ["./plugins/arkenv.ts"]

-Using Standard Schema validators (Zod, Valibot)
+Using Standard Schema validators (Zod, Valibot, etc.)

 This plugin uses ArkType for validation, which natively supports Standard Schema.
 You can freely mix ArkType DSL strings with Zod or Valibot validators in the same schema - no extra configuration needed.